 Getting ready to buy

-Prepping to buy your first home is an exciting time and getting pre-approved is the best step you can take to start the process.
+Prepping to buy your first home is an exciting time, and certain steps can put you in a better position with sellers.
 A pre-approval will tell you the loan amount you will qualify for, allowing you to set a responsible budget (and expectations) as you begin looking at properties online and in person.